Francesco Pizzi: Karting

-In 2013 aged 8 Francesco claimed his maiden win under the rain in the race 2 in Lonato of formula 60 Italian championship.
+In 2013, at the age of eight, Pizzi claimed his maiden win under the rain in the race 2 in Lonato of formula 60 Italian championship.

 Pizzi made his international karting debut in the Mini ROK International Final in 2014, where he finished ninth.
 He raced in the 60 Mini class for three years, winning the South Garda Winter Cup in 2016 and becoming vice-champion in the WSK Super Master Series and WSK Champions Cup respectively that same year.
 The Italian then moved up to drive in the OKJ-category, placing third in the Italian Championship in 2017.
 He competed in karts until 2019.

 Lower formulae

-In January 2020 Pizzi made his single-seater debut with Xcel Motorsport in the Formula 4 UAE Championship.
+In January 2020, Pizzi made his single-seater debut with Xcel Motorsport in the Formula 4 UAE Championship.
 He had a perfect opening round, winning all three races at the first weekend in Dubai.
 He scored five more victories and won the championship, 26 points ahead of his nearest competitor Lorenzo Fluxá.

 The Italian then signed with Van Amersfoort Racing to compete in the Italian F4 Championship, as the team's sole full-time entrant.
 He started the campaign strongly, taking three podiums, including a win, at the first round in Misano, however, his next win would only come at the fifth round in Monza.
 Despite two wins at that weekend Pizzi had already lost too much ground to his title rival Gabriele Minì, and in the end finished second, with seven podiums and 208 points to his name.